kevancress/MeasureIt_ARCH/docs/docs/prop_descriptions/hatches.md

 # Hatches
-Define Hatches to be used in Vector Exports.
+MeasureIt_ARCH Hatches create areas of solid or patterned fill in Vector Renders.
+Hatches are defined per material and can be found under the material settings panel

 ![image](images/__ui-hatches.jpg)